kkestell/sechzig/README.md

 ## How it Works

 The ESP32 is connected to a 60-LED NeoPixel ring.
 The ESP32 runs a Lua interpreter that executes animation scripts to control the LEDs.
-It cycles through the animations, looping each animation for 10 seconds before moving on to the next one.
+It cycles through the animations, looping each animation for one minute before moving on to the next one.

 The ESP32 creates a public Wi-Fi access point that hosts a web server.
 Users can connect to the access point and create and modify their own Lua scripts to create custom animations.
 The scripts are stored on a LittleFS file system on the ESP32's internal flash memory.